jtremback/cross-chain-validation/CCV - Protocol.md

         trigger <MatureUpdate, update>
 ```
 - Expected precondition
-    - packet is acknowledged
+    - packet is acknowledged.
 - Expected postcondition
+    - PARENT_LIGHT_CLIENT.ClientUpdated() = true; Note that it is possible for PARENT_LIGHT_CLIENT.ClientUpdated() to return false.
+If that is the case, then PARENT_LIGHT_CLIENT.ClientUpdate(header) is invoked, where header is the header of the latest height of the parent blockchain, which does ensure that the next call of PARENT_LIGHT_CLIENT.ClientUpdated() returns true.
-    - unbondValidators(packet.updates) is invoked
+    - unbondValidators(packet.updates) is invoked.
-    - packet.updates are removed from unbondingChanges
+    - packet.updates are removed from unbondingChanges.
-    - for each update in packet.updates, \<MatureUpdate, update\> is triggered
+    - for each update in packet.updates, \<MatureUpdate, update\> is triggered.
 - Error condition
-    - If the precondition is violated
+    - If the precondition is violated.

 ### Baby Blockchain